half-duplex/hopetickets/README.md

 ./main.py export attendee
 # repeat for other types. produces export-*.csv
 ./main.py send attendee you@example.com 2
+# to send from CSV (rows of email,count)
+./main.py sendcsv attendee attendees.csv
 ```
 Note that more tokens will be automatically generated if unused ones run out.
 See `./main.py help` for other commands, like statistics and resending codes.